 - In the event you are found guilty of an honor code violation, your Nashville education lawyer can assist in appealing the decision.
 They can review the record, identify any legal errors, and present your case to the appropriate appellate body.

 We strongly encourage students and their parents to retain an experienced lawyer to assist the student in preparing for an honor council hearing.
 Students should understand the consequences if they lose, and understand that if they are not adequately prepared, the chances for an acceptable outcome are not favorable.
 Although a student may be highly accomplished and intelligent, very few are trained and equipped to contest effectively an honor code violation at an honor code hearing or prepare an appeal.
 Practically, the deck is stacked against them.

-Attorney Perry A. Craft has represented students and their parents in these type proceedings.
-If you have questions or concerns about honor code accusations, violations, processes, procedures, hearings, defenses, appeals or consequences, contact the Law Office of Perry A. Craft, PLLC, or call 615 239 1899.
+Attorney Perry A. Craft has represented students and their parents in these types of proceedings.
+If you have questions or concerns about honor code accusations, violations, processes, procedures, hearings, defenses, appeals, or consequences, call our Nashville offices or fill out our contact form.

 - Special Education Law

 - Bullying Zero Tolerance

 - Perry A. Craft Settles Two Lawsuits against Colleges on Behalf of His Clients